Ficool

 But Mark Wilde no longer had the luxury of pretending.

-They moved in silence, and yet the world around them pulsed louder with every step — as if the earth was remembering him.
+They moved in silence, yet the world around them pulsed louder with every step—as if the Academy itself remembered him.

-"You said your mother vanished," Mark said finally, breaking the silence as they reached a circular chamber layered with vines and dust-covered sigils.
+"You said your mother vanished," Mark said finally, breaking the oppressive quiet as they reached a circular chamber layered with vines and dust-covered runes.
 "But you never said why."

 She nodded.
 "And she believed the Forbidden Tier wasn't forbidden because it was dangerous… but because it was misunderstood.
 Misaligned.
 She called it a 'Vein of the First Will.'
 A source that predates all Circles and schools."

-Elira turned toward him, eyes sharp.
-"I saw her vanish mid-word.
+Elira's gaze sharpened, distant.
+"I saw her vanish mid-incantation.
 The runes around her folded like a dying sun.
-She looked... scared.
+She looked… scared.
 Not of death.
 But of being erased."

-Mark's jaw clenched.
-That same fear had been dancing at the edge of his own thoughts since the Crucible.
+Mark clenched his jaw.
+That same fear had danced at the edge of his thoughts since the Crucible.

 Above them, the Circle Keepers moved like smoke.

-In the council chamber, Headmaster Kirian stood alone before the Maw — the leader of the Keepers, whose mask bore the jagged rune of silence, cracked like the maw of a screaming god.
+In the Council Chamber, Headmaster Kirian faced the Maw, the leader of the Keepers.
+The Maw's mask bore the jagged rune of silence, cracked like the open mouth of a screaming god.

-Kirian held his ground.
+Kirian held firm.
 "I guided him.
 I gave him access to the Archives.
 That was deliberate."

 "You opened a gate," Maw said.
 "And now it pulses."

-The Maw raised his hand, and a circle of floating runes shimmered — each a glyph containing the entire magical profile of Mark Wilde.
+A circle of floating runes shimmered before them, each glyph containing the magical profile of Mark Wilde.

 "Rogue Tier.
 Unstable Signature.
 Predicted Cascade Event: Class Black."

 "Do you even understand what he is?"
-Kirian said.
+Kirian demanded.

-Down in the Observatory, Mark sat cross-legged on the floor, the forbidden tome open before him.
-The runes no longer looked alien.
-They whispered.
-They moved like instinct.
+Far below, in the Observatory, Mark sat cross-legged, the Forbidden Tome open before him.
+The runes had shifted.
+They no longer looked alien—they moved, breathed, and whispered instinctively.

-"They're rewriting themselves," Elira whispered, watching over his shoulder.
+"They're rewriting themselves," Elira murmured over his shoulder.

-This wasn't like mana.
-It was not cast — it was called.
-A force summoned not from within, but from below.
-From beneath the layers of language and structure modern magic had piled on for centuries.
+This wasn't mana.
+Not cast magic.
+It was called, summoned from beneath the layers of structure and language modern magic had built for centuries.

 "You ever hear of the First Language?"
-Mark asked, still watching the rune.
+Mark asked.

-"Only in legends," Elira said cautiously.
+"Only in legends," Elira said, cautious.
 "A language that wasn't spoken, but lived.
 Magic that changed reality because it already was."

 Mark's eyes narrowed.